CodeupClassroom/class_scratchpad-template/README.md

-# class_scratchpad-IP
+# class_scratchpad-ip
 This is a template for the class scratchpad.
-Fork this and change template to class name.